waterdrinkerAP/deathland/Deathland_lore.md

     - And why should I trust you?
 Don't you need to kill me because I, like the other rulers, am a consecrated one?<br/>
 Buble'Blu:<br/>
-    - No... no,no,no. As you can see dodger I am not like the others.
+    - No... no,no,no. You see dodger, I am not like the others.
 I don't follow the rules of this wretched realm.
 I like to take a good chance when I see it.
 You understand?<br/>
     - Ok...
 May I ask you something?<br/>